emanuelesansebastiano/PF_autonomous_navigation/ReadMe.txt

 In order to visualize the post-process image of the camera [PF_vision.py]

-DO NOT FORGET to make all the .py script executables by the following command string: chmod +x ~src/"script".py
+DO NOT FORGET to make executable all the .py scripts by the following command string: chmod +x ~src/"script".py

 Required packages: